|Birth: ||Oct. 12, 1898|

 December 1926, George J Busboom came to Carthage from Fairbury, Nebraska followed by the Busboom Brothers Construction company who in 1929 built the McCune-Brooks hospital,~ was the out-front party with help of others, such as banker and quary investor, George S Beimdiek, obtaining options on six independent quarries, F.W.
 Steadley and Company, Lautz-Missouri Marble Company, White Lime Company (W R Logan), Consolidated Marble and Stone Company, Spring River Stone Company and Carthage Marble Building Stone Company (P J McNerney) into one major producer resulting in what became The Carthage Marble Corporation March 1, 1927.
 This being nearly a half of century following discovery of: "The Carthage White Marble, which was formed during the Mississippian Age, it being a part of the Sub-Carboniferous Epoch in the Palaeozoic Era.
 This stone has a crushing strength three times that of the Bedford limestone making it more difficult to cut and dress, ~ ~ later so much used and far-famed, came into prominent notice when in 1880.
 C. W. Fisher, a stone cutter in facing a piece of stone for a base to a monument noted that the white lime from the Carthage Stone Quarry was of an exceptionally high grade and, as an experiment, polished with great success a stone block and placed it on exhibition.
 From this small beginning the stone industry grew.
 W. B. Myers, late of the Carthage Woolen Mill, became interested in the stone industry and in 1885 shipped the first car of Carthage marble beyond the confines of Jasper county."
 (SOURCE, in part: Joel Livingston's, 1912, History of Jasper county)

 Carthage Marble corp's 1st president & general manager, during its 1st year of 1927 was F W Steadley's son, Kent D Steadley, a close friend of George's, until he resigned to head what later became Carthage's Steadley Bedspring company (Kent & wife Mary established a trust to benefit Carthage, which has been ranked among the top 50 in Missouri and has thus far contributed over $22,000,000.00 on behalf of Carthagians), then George became 2nd president of this $5-million company, until his horrific plane crash 26 May 1930, later the certified public accountant hired under Busboom from Chicago to be the company's comptroller.
-Upon George's untimely death, Roy E Mayes seized upon the oppurtunity and gained control of the company, becoming president and a political powerhouse in Missouri with his team including: Thomas E "Tommy" Taylor, vice president (former mayor of Carthage) and Minford Potter (later, M & P Construction company), later Mayes' son, young Roy Mayes (married into a Georgia marble family), took charge and among other improvements for the changing times, expanded into underground storage.
+Upon George's untimely death, Roy E Mayes seized upon the oppurtunity and gained control of the company, becoming president and a political powerhouse in Missouri with his team including: Thomas E "Tommy" Taylor, vice president (former mayor of Carthage) and Minford E Potter (later, of M & P Construction company), then yet later, Mayes' son, young Roy Mayes (married into a Georgia marble family), took charge and among other improvements for the changing times, expanded into underground storage.

 The Carthage Marble corporation, with careful guidance, grew to become the largest marble quarrying and finishing concern west of the Mississippi River.